 Location 10/10: Johnny Pistolas is located in the midst of Adams Morgan on 18th Street.
 If you plan on bar hopping then Adams Morgan is a great place for you.
 The closest metro station is Columbia Heights which is about a 20 minute walk.
 If the walk is too long for you (because when its too hot or too cold, 20 minutes seems even longer),

 then consider taking the bus or using a ride sharing or taxi service.
 The routes that can take you close or on 18th street are 42,43,90,96,H1, L2, and X3.
 Do NOT drive if you do not have to, parking here is extremely hard to find.
-Although it is possible to find parking in this area, it might take a 15 minute or more drive around the area to find.
+Although it is possible to find parking in this area, it might take a 15 minutes or more.

-Food Selection 3/10: On Thursday when I went to Johnny Pistolas, the only food on happy
+Food Selection 3/10: I went to Johnny Pistolas on a Thursday, the only food on happy

-hour were there tacos which were $2 each.
+hour were the tacos costing $2 each.
 The tacos were very good to the point where I went back the next day to order them again.
-I ordered the baja fish (could have used a little more seasoning) and a chicken taco.
+I indulged their baja fish (could have used more seasoning) and a chicken taco.
 Both were good especially for the price.
 The only downside of the food selection during happy hour at Johnny Pistolas is that the only deal that is offered are on their tacos.
-The regular menu prices are reasonable but during happy hour I prefer discounted food.
+The regular menu prices are reasonable if you are not trying to feast on $2 tacos.

 Price 10/10: Prices are cheap.
 I only spent $9 for my $2 tacos and margaritas.
 Aside from the select tacos being $2, they also offer $3 Tecate, $4 Pacifico, and $5 Margaritas.
 The items on their happy hour menu are very cheap but you still have to keep in mind the limited menu.